Biography

 Background

 Prior to joining the firm, Casey was a policy fellow at the Future of Privacy Forum, a policy think tank dedicated to privacy issues.
-Before that, she spent a year with the Circuit Attorney’s Office of the City of St. Louis, and six months as an extern in the Division of Enforcement at the U.S. Commodity Futures Trading Commission.
+Before that, while in law school, she spent a year with the Circuit Attorney’s Office of the City of St. Louis, and six months as an extern in the Division of Enforcement at the U.S. Commodity Futures Trading Commission.
 Casey also clerked at the U.S. Attorney’s Office for the Southern District of Illinois during law school.
-In her state and federal government roles, Casey served as lead or secondary counsel on several cases that were tried to verdict, and assisted with dozens of investigations.
+Casey began her career in the financial services industry, where she worked in marketing and compliance.

 Education

-- Washington University School of Law (J.D., cum laude, 2020)
+- Washington University School of Law (J.D., cum laude)

 - Certificate in Public Interest Law